Jibbedi/TurnPro/posts/angular/ng-template-the-how-the-when-and-the-beauty.md

 See what we’ve done here?
 We’ve assigned our template to a reference called #myTemplate.
 Now we create an outlet at the location, where we want our content to be rendered to the screen and pass it our template.

-> “Hey Angular, I’ve go this blueprint called myTemplate here.
-Can you take it and display it over there?”
-(Our code in plain english)
+> “Hey Angular, I’ve got this blueprint called myTemplate here.
+Can you take it and display it over there?” - Our code in plain english

 If you now check your browser you should see a nice welcoming.